 Starting again from scratch at 50

-A couple of years ago I certainly would not have thought I'd end up living alongside a Mexican beach.
-After moving to Denver from Virginia during the recession, I did all I could think of to jump-start my career again in a new town.
+Ten years ago I certainly would not have thought I'd end up living along a Mexican beach.
+After moving to Denver from Virginia during the Recession, I did all I could think of to jump-start my career again in a new town, to start all over yet do the same thing.

-For several years my life consisted of meager contract work, interviewing (and all that goes with that), volunteering on boards, attending continuing educational courses, networking and every other imaginable thing associated with job hunting.
+For several years after that my life consisted of meager contract work, interviewing (and all the hell that goes with that), volunteering on boards, attending continuing educational courses, networking and every other imaginable thing associated with job hunting.

-Things began to remind me of the old joke about the man selling his widgets at a loss, then telling everyone he would “make it up in volume.”
-If I kept up working harder and harder for less and less money, certainly I would be rewarded in the end, right?
+It was like selling his widgets at a loss, then telling everyone I would “make it up in volume,” I kept telling myself that even if I worked much harder for less money, certainly I would be rewarded in the end, right?
+Somehow, a terrible job for less money was going to fix things.

-In spite of myself, I don't begrudge employers their prejudices.
-Having been a headhunter for a number of years in my first career, I saw first-hand how entrenched age discrimination is, and was often coerced to be part of it.
+In spite of the personal consequences, I don't begrudge employers their prejudices about older workers.
+Having been a headhunter for a number of years in my first career, I saw first-hand how entrenched age discrimination is, and was often forced to be part of it (as in follow wishes of the the client paying the big retainer fee or find another career.
+All search firms descriminated in the 80’s)

-The best we could hope for was their giving at least a cursory interviews to our older candidates.
+The best a recruiter could hope for back then was the client giving at least a cursory interviews to our older candidates.
 That's if you have a very good relationship with client.
-Usually they won't even "waste" their time and quietly hire another search firm if you insist too much.
+Usually they wouldn’t even "waste" their time and quietly hired another search firm if you insist too much.
+Eventually I did change careers, moving into fund raising for charities using many of the same skills.

-Remembering those days as a recruiter, I know there is little convincing to be done.
+Remembering those days as a recruiter, I know there is little convincing to be done with hiring managers regarding age.
 Either they are one of the isolated few who have an open mind, or they are part of this majority who don't.

 I'm not serving you up my personal bitter fruit.
-I'm serving you the candid conversations I had with literally thousands of employer-clients over the course of my 15-year recruiting career.
+I'm recalling candid conversations I had with literally thousands of employer-clients over the course of my 15-year recruiting career.

-For me, it was a matter of whether I would acquiesce to a lesser, safer life doing just anything, or imagine a riskier, wildly different life.
+For me, when every path seemed closed to me, it was a matter of whether I would acquiesce to a lesser, safer life doing just anything, or imagine a riskier, wildly different life.

 It should be a time when life experience, skills we've honed over a lifetime and knowledge of ourselves should converge into the most creative period of our lives.